camalot/host-x509-exporter/README.md

 - `X509_CONFIG_METRICS_POLLING_INTERVAL`: how often to poll the certificates
 - `X509_CONFIG_HOST_<NUMBER>`: Host and port to check. `X509_CONFIG_HOST_1=server1.home.local:443`

+If you only want to configure via environment variables, then set `X509_CONFIG_FILE` to a non-existent file. `/app/config/null.yaml`.

 # USAGE

 ## DOCKER